 Twice each year, on a Saturday in the Spring and Fall, law enforcement agencies team up with local pharmacies and other organizations in over 100 Iowa communities to sponsor a special one-day collection of unused medicines.
 Details typically are provided closer to the dates of these events, but general information is available at the DEA's Website.

-The next Take Back Event is scheduled for April 29, 2017!
+Take Back Event is scheduled for THIS SATURDAY - April 29, 2017!

 For more information on the National Take-Back Initiative, visit the DEA's website.